Croydon tram crash: Driver not guilty over fatal derailment

 The jury heard Mr Dorris was driving the tram at over 70 km/h, more than three times the limit as he approached the curve near Sandilands.

-The prosecution claimed Mr Dorris may have had a "micro-sleep" while at the controls of the tram.
+The prosecution claimed Mr Dorris, from Beckenham, south-east London, may have had a "micro-sleep" while at the controls of the tram.
 He denied this, saying "It just went horribly wrong for me."

+He told the trial that he had become "confused" and "disorientated" before the tram derailed but that he could not explain how it happened.

+While giving evidence, Mr Dorris broke down in tears as he described his final journey and said he was "deeply sorry" for the crash.